 Three Mile Island, Pennsylvania, US, 28th March 1979

-A loss of coolant water to the reactor core of Unit 2 of a pair of reactors caused it to partially melt down releasing radioactive gases into the atmosphere.
-The reactor had already suffered several breakdowns and had only been in operation for three months.
+A loss of coolant water to a reactor core at the nuclear power plant caused it to partially melt down, releasing radioactive gases into the atmosphere.
+The reactor had already suffered several breakdowns even though it had only been in operation for three months.
 After two days, authorities evacuated 3,500 children and pregnant women living within a five mile area.
 Around 200,000 people fled their homes.
-How much radiation was dispersed (and thus the level of corresponding health impacts) is disputed; the official line is that insignificant amounts were released.
+How much radiation was dispersed is disputed; the official line is that insignificant amounts were released.
 However, records were lost, radiation detection equipment may not have worked, and monitors on the vents stacks were said to have been rendered useless by excess moisture.
 According to the Institute for Energy and Environmental Research, ‘People were exposed to higher doses than were acknowledged’.

 A US House of Representatives committee report, published two years later, declared that ‘misleading statements’ about the accident were presented by the managers giving ‘the impression the accident was substantially less severe and the accident more under control than what the managers themselves believed and what was in fact the case.’
 The operators of the plant were indicted in 1983 by the US Department of Justice for destruction of safety data and criminal falsification.
-A distinct lack of research into cancer rates and infant mortality after the disaster has been criticised .
+A distinct lack of research into cancer rates and infant mortality after the disaster has been criticised.